haskell/cabal/doc/cabal-commands.rst

     selects that package for the test command.

-    Taking the cabal project as an example that has a ``Cabal-tests`` package with multiples test suites, the following two commands are effectively the same and will test the test suites of the ``Cabal-tests`` package:
+    Taking the cabal project as an example that has a ``Cabal-tests`` package with multiple test suites, the following two commands are effectively the same and will test the test suites of the ``Cabal-tests`` package:

     ::